Dr. Jules Millogo

 Victorien Millogo was born in Konkourona, Burkina Faso and is Dr. Jules Millogo's brother.
 Unlike the rest of our team, Victorien currently lives in Konkourona.
 He is also a member of Mami Siara Na and helps us to assess the needs of the community.
 He has overseen many successful projects such as the expansion of the school, the new teachers housing, and the water tower.
 He is essential to Konkourona's development and continues to ensure progress is made.

-Daniel Serge was born in Ouagadougou, Burkina Faso and moved to America as a young child.
+Daniel Serge was born in Ouagadougou, Burkina Faso and moved to the United States as a child.
 He attended university and graduated with a bachelor’s in marketing.
-He now works in IT and personal fitness.
-After volunteering in Burkina Faso in 2019, Daniel became passionate about helping the people of his birth home.
+He now works in data analytics and personal fitness.
+After volunteering in Burkina Faso in 2019, Daniel became passionate about helping the people in the country of his birth.
 He joined KAFO to make a difference.

 Erica Valles was born in Pittsburgh Pennsylvania, in the same hospital she worked at after graduating with a bachelor’s in nursing.
 She now travels to understaffed intensive care units around the United States.
 Erica also volunteered in Burkina Faso in 2019, and became passionate about making a difference.
 Meeting the children of Konkourona inspired her to join KAFO.